bballer09/Mask-RCNN-Pedestrian-Detection/README.md

 Run the file as
 python3 mainFile.py -i <filename>
 ```
+All the three code keep on saving each frame in the [Output/] directory.
 For making sure that your smartphone is connected to the laptop and streaming the video, run [VoIP.py](https://github.com/bballer09/Mask-RCNN-Pedestrian-Detection/blob/master/VoIP.py) first.
 To visualize dense and sparse optical flow, run [opticalFlow.py](https://github.com/bballer09/Mask-RCNN-Pedestrian-Detection/blob/master/opticalFlow.py)

 # Requirements